f5devcentral/f5-agility-labs-nginx/docs/class8/module3/module3.rst

-Module 3 - Protect HTTP Services from Application Layer DoS Attacks
+Module 3 - Establishing Application Traffic Baseline
 ###################################################################

 NGINX App Protect DoS is based on learning and analyzing all traffic to the web application.